zoebelle-pang/tp/docs/UserGuide.md

 1. Improve readability of command history list: As of v1.3, the output of each command in the history is verbose, and introduces a lot of user-unfriendly code to the user.
 We plan to show only the command output that was typed by the user.
 2. Comprehensiveness of error messages: Error messages for list indexes <= 0 are inconsistent with positive indexes, even though the index is compliant with the command format.
 Examples of commands requiring indexes are `delete`, `edit`, `history`.
 We plan to ensure consistency with the error message so long as it is an index value.
+3. Improve UI when viewing monthly schedule: Resolving UI alignment of session information with calendar boxes when there is not enough sessions to fill up the calendar boxes.
+4. Accommodate 'extreme' inputs (e.g., a person name with 1000 characters) to prevent visibility issues.

 --------------------------------------------------------------------------------------------------------------------